mgkrupa/MacroSizeof/README.md

 # MacroSizeof
 #if sizeof(int) == 4 //.. doesn't work as expected since sizeof(int) is not a macro.
-This header file defines macros SIZEOF() that do allow such macro conditions to work as expected.
+This header file defines macros SIZEOF() that do allow such macro conditions to work as expected for fundamental (i.e. primitive) C and C++ types.

+Since sizeof() also incorporates the size (in chars) of padding, these macros will work correctly with many, but NOT all, architectures and compilers.

 Usage example: